 the piece that is all about you.

-It is the piece I perhaps have most struggled with, the piece so many assume true.
+the piece so many assume true.

-I recovered from my accident eventually.
 My rehab is on the next page.

 But what of my soul, of “God‘s purpose”?

-What is it I now owe—to you?
+What is it that I owe — to you?

 Something that has been hard to explain is the disconnect I feel from what happened to me during those weeks in the hospital.
 When I woke up in the ICU three and a half weeks after I fell, I was a little girl.
 A sick little girl.
 And that was all.